LoVetri Institute for Somatic Voicework™

-Graduate level credits are available through Baldwin Wallace University School of Education for this course.
+Graduate level credits are available for degreed music educators through Baldwin Wallace University School of Education for this course.
 1 CEU is available for each Level, and is an additional $208.00.
 Registration for CEUs can be added to your regular attendance fees when you register online.

 - Lovetri Level I: Baldwin Wallace EDU 565-PD27